-The Level 2 Riding Test may include:
+The Level 3 Riding Test may include:

-Anything covered in the Level 1 riding test, which includes:
+Anything covered in the Level 1 and Level 2 riding tests, which include:

-Proper catching, haltering, leading, tying, safety while working around horses, grooming, adjustment of equipment for correct fit to the horse and rider, bridling and saddling, mounting and dismounting, principles and use of correct seat and balance, and use of reins.
-It may also include basic control for simple riding at the walk, trot, canter, and stop, plus riding safety and courtesy and proper dress (hat or helmet, long-sleeved shirt, long pants, and boots).
+Proper catching, haltering, leading, tying, safety while working around horses, grooming, adjustment of equipment for correct to the horse and rider, bridling and saddling, mounting and dismounting, principles and use of correct seat and balance, and use of reins.
+It may also include basic control for simple riding at the walk, trot, canter, and stop, riding safety and courtesy, and proper dress (hat or helmet, long-sleeved shirt, long pants, and boots).